Google's Ideological Echo Chamber: Course of events

-James Damore was spurred to write the memo when a Google diversity program he attended solicited feedback.
+James Damore wrote the memo after a Google diversity program he attended solicited feedback.
 The memo was written on a flight to China.
 Calling the culture at Google an "ideological echo chamber", the memo states that, whereas discrimination exists, it is extreme to ascribe all disparities to oppression, and it is authoritarian to try to correct disparities through reverse discrimination.
 Instead, the memo argues that male to female disparities can be partly explained by biological differences.
-Alluding to the work of Simon Baron-Cohen, Damore said that those differences include women generally having a stronger interest in people rather than things, and tending to be more social, artistic, and prone to neuroticism (a higher-order personality trait).
+Alluding to the work of Simon Baron-Cohen, Damore said that those differences include women generally having a stronger interest in people than in things, and tending to be more social, artistic, and prone to neuroticism (a higher-order personality trait).
 Damore's memorandum also suggests ways to adapt the tech workplace to those differences to increase women's representation and comfort, without resorting to discrimination.

 The memo is dated July 2017 and was originally shared on an internal mailing list.
 It was later updated with a preface affirming the author's opposition to workplace sexism and stereotyping.
 On August 5, a version of the memo (omitting sources and graphs) was published by Gizmodo.
 The memo's publication resulted in controversy across social media, and in public criticism of the memo and its author from some Google employees.
 According to Wired, Google's internal forums showed some support for Damore, who said he received private thanks from employees who were afraid to come forward.

 Damore was fired remotely by Google on August 7, 2017.
-The same day, prior to being fired, Damore filed a complaint with the National Labor Relations Board (case no. 32-CA-203891).
+The same day, prior to being fired, Damore filed a complaint with the National Labor Relations Board.
 The complaint is marked as "8(a)(1) Coercive Statements (Threats, Promises of Benefits, etc.)".
 A subsequent statement from Google asserted that its executives were unaware of the complaint when they fired Damore; it is illegal to fire an employee in retaliation for an NLRB complaint.
 Following his firing, Damore announced he would pursue legal action against Google.